bcobo/SIRENA/doc/SIRENAfunctions.rst

         * *TESTINFO* HDU will contain columns **FILDER** (the low-pass filtered and differentiated records) and **THRESHOLD**

-    If file exists :math:`\Rightarrow` Check :option:`clobber` for overwritting.
+    If file exists => Check :option:`clobber` for overwritting.
 If it does not, then create it.

     **Members/Variables**